 It helped me learn so many skills, and not just how to use tech in teaching.
 For example, I had to really nail my timings.
 I had to plan carefully to make sure there would be enough time to deliver the full lessons.
 I also needed to manage the timing of the project as a whole so that I didn’t run out of time before I finished my first year.

 I even had to make sure that the transitions between the music video and the children singing were spot-on.
 I failed many times but it definitely paid off in the end.

 It also helped me develop my creative thinking – I had to think of what the project was going to involve from the music piece to the different types of backgrounds, even how long the video would be.

 I took part in this project because I knew it would be great for my CV.
 I’m studying on my course because I want to go into teaching and I’m hoping this project will help me secure a place on the PGCE course afterwards.
 It’s competitive, so getting as much experience as possible is important, whether it’s voluntary work or uni projects – it shows that you have initiative.

 Even better, this project turned out to be lots of fun as well!

 Want to know more about Cardiff Met students learning in the workplace?
-Check out our work placement blogs, or watch a video of our Primary Education students working with local schools below.
+Check out our employability and work placement blogs, or watch a video of our Primary Education students working with local schools below.